-$$E|x\rangle = e^|x\rangle \tag{16}$$

-$$\mathbf{B}|\mathbf{x}\rangle = \mathbf{b} |\mathbf{x}\rangle \tag{17}$$ respectively.
+$$E|x>=e|x>$$ or (16)

+$$B|x>=b|x> (17)$$

+respectively.
 The installing of a video recording system may serve as an example of something that might record a larger amount of pragmatic information I = B E than the focus system could afford.
-From this example we can see that the model is able to give a natural explanation of the remarkable 'elusiveness' of RSPK phenomena.
+From this example we can see that the model is able to give a natural explanation of the remarkable 'elusiveness' of phenomena.
 A closer consideration (see v.
-Lucadou, 1982) shows that the model reveals four distinct phases of the time development of RSPK cases that are called: 'surprise', 'displacement', 'decline' and 'inhibition'.
+Lucadou, 1982) shows that the model reveals four distinct phases of the time development of RSPK cases that are called: 'surprise', 'displacement', 'decline' 'inhibition'.

 It is important to note that it would be a misunderstanding of the model if one concluded from the latter consideration that psi phenomena could not be recorded at all.
 The size of the effect that can be recorded depends on the absolute amount of the pragmatic information (I) that is 'produced' by the focus system.
 This also holds for other spontaneous phenomena.
 Normally, this absolute amount seems to be pretty small.
 We have called this empirical finding 'Timm's Rule' (see Timm, 1983), which says that whenever a 'psi event' is 'too reliable or too strong' it is highly probable that it is an artefact or fraud.
 For instance, Schouten (1982) reports in his analysis of spontaneous ESP cases that the amount of the 'correctly transferred ESP-information' that in the post hoc (!) analysis produces the ESP correlation is only about the magnitude of one bit!
-Furthermore, he found a kind of uncertainty relation that, roughly speaking, says that either a single fact (for instance the death of a person) is reported correctly but without further details, or correct details are reported but their meaning remains unclear to the ESP subject.
+Furthermore, he found a kind uncertainty relation that, roughly speaking, says that either a single fact (for instance the death of a person) is reported correctly but without further details, or correct details are reported but their meaning remains unclear to the ESP subject.
 This finding is indeed in qualitative agreement with the prediction of Equation 7.

 From the previous discussion we can recognise that the model of pragmatic information imposes strong limitations on the practical application of psi effects in the usual science fiction sense (See Roney-Dougal, 1983).
 On the other hand, the model delivers a lot of detailed predictions for future experiments.
-It is logical, selfexperimenter.
-Spontaneous events occur that cannot be planned.
-At the beginning of an RSPK case no one knows what is relevant for the system - what belongs to the system and what does not.
-In later phases of RSPK cases the observers often begin to 'experiment'.
-These phases can be compared to experimental situations.
-For this reason the MPI predicts (see v.
-Lucadou, 1982) a decline phase for RSPK cases which can actually be observed (See Huesmann & Schriever, 1989).

-consistent, and in overall agreement with other natural sciences.
+It is logical, selfconsistent, and in overall agreement with other natural sciences.
 Moreover, it has a lot of applications in areas of 'normal' psychology such as perception, pattern recognition, learning and cognition (for details see Kornwachs & v.
 Lucadou, 1984, 1985).
 Therefore, I think that the criticisms of Houtkooper (1983) and Rush (1986) who maintain that the model has no predictive power have become obsolete.